fibbojs/fibbo/README.md

 # or on Windows : nx watch --projects=@fibbojs/3d,@fibbojs/devtools --includeDependentProjects -- nx run %NX_PROJECT_NAME%:build
 ```

+You can now open your browser and navigate to `http://localhost:5173/fibbo/playground-3d`.

 - To develop on the 2D package, run the 2D playground :

 ```bash